SultanaK/Javascript-Quiz-App/README.md

 # Javascript Quiz Application
+Welcome to "Javascript Quiz App with HTML, CSS, and Jquery".
 Javascript Quiz App is a fun new way to practice, improve, and test your Javascript skills, and test yourself in a truly.

+### Purpose
+The purpose of this quiz isn't to be a brain-buster.
+It is meant for recruiters to present to front-end developer candidates.

  ### How the application work:
  ------------------------------